Hwang Hee-chan: RB Leipzig

 On 8 July 2020, Hwang signed for RB Leipzig on a five-year contract.
 On 12 September, he scored a goal and created an assist against Nürnberg in the first round of the 2020–21 DFB-Pokal, where he made his debut.
 He helped Leipzig to reach the 2021 DFB-Pokal Final by scoring against VfL Wolfsburg and Werder Bremen, though he was a substitute.
 However, he failed to score in his first German Bundesliga season.

 Wolverhampton Wanderers

-On 29 August 2021 Hwang joined Premier League side Wolverhampton Wanderers on a season long loan.
+On 29 August 2021, Hwang joined Premier League side Wolverhampton Wanderers on a season long loan.
 On 11 September, Hwang scored Wolves' second goal away to Watford on his debut as a second-half substitute in a 2–0 win.
 He then got his first goals at Molineux on 2 October, as he scored both goals in Wolves' 2–1 win against Newcastle United, both strikes coming from similarly tight angles.
+On 26 January 2022, the club announced that they had activated a clause in his loan deal that would see him join the club on a permanent deal on 1 July 2022, upon the expiration of his loan, signing a contract until 2026.
 He scored five goals in his debut campaign in the Premier League.

-On 26 January 2022, the club announced that they had activated a clause in his loan deal that would see him join the club on a permanent deal on 1 July 2022, upon the expiration of his loan, signing a contract until 2026.
+Hwang scored his first FA Cup goal away to Liverpool in the third round of the competition on 7 January 2023, his strike tying the game at 2–2.
+Wolves then had a third goal disallowed in controversial circumstances, the game ultimately finishing all square.
+On 30 September, Hwang scored the decisive goal against Manchester City to win the match 2–1 at home to give the 2022–23 Premier League champions their first loss in the 2023–24 season.
+On 28 October, Hwang scored Wolves's second goal in a 2–2 home draw with Newcastle United, meaning he became the first Wolves player since Derek Dougan, fifty years previously, to score six goals in the first ten games of a top-flight season.
+On 21 December 2023, Hwang signed a new long-term contract with Wolves, keeping him at the club until 2028 with an option for a further year.
+On 27 December, he scored a brace in a 4–1 away win over Brentford, becoming the third Wolves player to score at least 10 Premier League goals in one season, following Raúl Jiménez and Steven Fletcher.

+In July 2024, during a friendly match with Como 1907, Hwang reportedly heard a racist remark towards him from Como.
+Como later reported that the remark was calling Hwang "Jackie Chan", who is a Chinese actor that commonly features in Asian stereotypes.
+Hwang's teammate Daniel Podence reportedly threw a punch in defence of Hwang, which led to Podence receiving a red card.
+Hwang's team issued a statement of support for him, and filed a complaint to the UEFA.
+Como 1907 defended the remark and claimed it was not racist.